ining7/GAL-DAWN/README.md

 ./convert $GRAPH_DIR/large_graph.mtx $GRAPH_DIR/graph_CRC.txt $GRAPH_DIR/graph_RCC.txt
 ```

-When the version is built, it will SSSP applications, which can be used directly.
+When the version is built, it will also prepare SSSP applications, which can be used directly.

-Please refer to decument/Decumention_v1 for commands.

 If you need to use DAWN in your own solution, please check the source code under the **sssp** folder and call it.

 If you do not have the conditions to use NVCC, you can enter the **cpu** folder, use GCC or clang to build applications that can only run on the cpu.
 (GCC 9.4.0 and above, clang 10.0.0 and above)

-3.Using script.
+## 4.Using script

 ```c++
 cd ..